 Another ramification of Brexit is how we address the skills shortages facing the industry.
 Our FIT FOR THE FUTURE campaign, which aims to do exactly this, continues to go from strength to strength.
 We highlight Think Logistics in this issue, an industry-led initiative to educate 16-19 year-olds on the many career opportunities that are available in the logistics industry.

 Brexit aside, we focus on road safety and some of key issues currently affecting the haulage sector including the potential impact of recent changes to the personal injury discount rate; the factors that can influence our driving and what could be held as contributing to an incident or accident as well as examining how Big Data could help reduce HGV accidents.

-As well as rounding up the latest news affecting the road, rail, air and maritime sectors, we feature comment and analysis from our regular contributors, which includes Rob Flello MP, Chair of the All Party Parliamentary Group on Freight Transport; Richard Burnett, Chief Executive of the Road Haulage Association; David Wells, Chief Executive of the Freight Transport Association; Philippa Edmunds, Freight on Rail Manager; and Maggie Simpson, Executive Director of Rail Freight Group.
+As well as rounding up the latest news affecting the road, rail, air and maritime sectors, we feature comment and analysis from our regular contributors, including Richard Burnett, Chief Executive of the Road Haulage Association; David Wells, Chief Executive of the Freight Transport Association; Peter Ward, Chief Executive of the United Kingdom Warehousing Association; Philippa Edmunds, Freight on Rail Manager; and Maggie Simpson, Executive Director of Rail Freight Group.